What Are CLIP and T5xxl ? How Text Encoders Can Make Illustrations Stunning!

 X1-->D2

-Released in August 2024, Flux.1 uses CLIP-L and T5xxl but does not include CLIP-G.
+Flux.1, released in August 2024, uses two text encoders - CLIP-L and T5xxl - but notably excludes CLIP-G.

-This may be because T5xxl covers much of CLIP-G’s functionality.
+This is likely because T5xxl adequately covers CLIP-G's functionality.

 https://stability.ai/news/introducing-stable-diffusion-3-5

-Even the previous-generation CLIP-G offers sufficient practical understanding for long prompts.
+Even the previous generation CLIP-G provides practically sufficient understanding for long prompts.

 Enhanced Text Encoders!